laixintao/iredis/README.md

 ## Features

 - Advanced code completion.
 If you run command `KEYS` then run `DEL`, IRedis will auto-complete your command based on `KEYS` result.
 - Command validation.
+IRedis will validate command while you are typing, and highlight errors.
 E.g. try `CLUSTER MEET IP PORT`, iredis will validate IP and PORT for you.
 - Command highlighting, fully based on redis grammar.
 Any valid command in IRedis shell is a valid redis command.
 - Human-friendly result display.
+- Support url, `iredis --url redis://example.com:6379/1`.
+- Store server configuration: `iredis -d prod-redis` (see [dsn](#using-dsn) for more).
 - `peek` command to check the key's type then automatically call `get`/`lrange`/`sscan`, etc, depending on types.
 You don't need to call the `type` command then type another command to get the value. `peek` will also display the key's length and memory usage.
 - <kbd>Ctrl</kbd> + <kbd>C</kbd> to cancel the current typed command, this won't exit iredis, exactly like bash behaviour.
 Use <kbd>Ctrl</kbd> + <kbd>D</kbd> to send a EOF to exit iredis.
-- Says "Goodbye!" to you when you exit!
 - <kbd>Ctrl</kbd> + <kbd>R</kbd> to open **reverse-i-search** to search through your command history.
 - Auto suggestions.
 (Like [fish shell](http://fishshell.com/).)
 - Support `--encode=utf-8`, to decode Redis' bytes responses.